jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/gitlab/00-ci-cd-overview.md

   * https://docs.gitlab.com/ee/ci/pipelines/pipeline_architectures.html#child--parent-pipelines
   * in Example: two types of things that could be built independently.
     * Combines child and DAG in this case
     * Trigger is used to start the child - pipeline
+  * Include:
-  * Include not to repeat yourself
+    * not to repeat yourself + eventually as template (using . - prefix)
+  * Rules:
-  * Rules: are like conditions
+    * are like conditions

 ```
 # Example